google/caliban/tutorials/uv-metrics/README.md

 Right now we are supporting logging metrics to a sql-based backing store only in this tutorial, but we will update things to allow for local storage in the future.
-For now you will need to have a google cloud sql instance configured for this, and you will need an MLFlow server set up to server results from this instance.
+For now you will need to have a google cloud sql instance configured for this, and you will need an MLFlow server set up to serve results from this instance.

 To run this tutorial, you will need to edit the `.calibanconfig.json`